WILD BUCK AMERICAN RYE WHISKEY

 Wild Buck American Rye Whiskey can be served chilled, but only when mixed into a cocktail.

 How to tell if whiskey is bad.
-This one is quite easy – you will know.
-If you’ll notice some impurities in the bottle, change of color, or radical change of smell, it’s better to discard the liquid.
+This one is quite easy—you will know.
+If you notice any impurities in the bottle, a change of color, or a radical change of smell, it’s better to discard the liquid.
 If it looks fine, taste it.

-Wild Buck American Rye Whiskey won’t go bad – folks drink it up pretty quickly after opening because its so dang good!
+Wild Buck American Rye Whiskey won’t go wrong – folks drink it up quickly after opening because it’s so dang good!

 Expired alcohol doesn’t make you sick.
 You generally only risk a duller taste if you drink liquor after it’s been open for more than a year.
 Flat beer typically tastes off and may upset your stomach, whereas spoiled wine usually tastes vinegary or nutty but isn’t harmful.